 Vaginal health influencer Roxanne Ramsey once compared L. iners to a college roommate: if you get along, your living situation is going to be amazing.
 If you don’t, things are going to go downhill fast

-Roxanne is referring to the shape-shifting nature of L. iners, a bacteria that seems to act “protective” when it's around other protective bacteria and problematic when it's around disruptive bacteria in the vaginal microbiome.
+Roxanne is referring to the shape-shifting nature of Lactobacillus iners, a strain of bacteria that seems to act “protective” when it's around other protective bacteria and problematic when it's around disruptive bacteria in the vaginal microbiome.
 It also tends to be found in higher levels when your vaginal microbiome is transitioning, whether that’s due to the normal fluctuations with the menstrual cycle, or if the microbiome is transitioning in or out of a dysbiotic state like bacterial vaginosis.

 Lactobacilli: the local heroes of the vaginal microbiome

-Let’s start with the basics: Lactobacillus is a genus of bacteria found in the human body in places such as the gut, skin, and urinary tract.
+Let’s start with the basics: Lactobacillus is a genus of bacteria found in the human body in places such as the gut, skin, and urinary tract

-What is Lactobacillus iners (L. iners)?
+What is Lactobacillus iners

 Lactobacillus iners is a species within the Lactobacillus genus.
 Despite being the most common microbe found in the vaginal microbiome, it was only discovered in 1999 (yes, research into vaginal health is that behind) — making Lactobacillus iners the official Gen Z-er of the Lactobacillus clan.

-It’s also the type of Lactobacillus that characterizes Community State Type (CST) III vaginal microbiomes, the CST that seems to be most susceptible to changes (both positive and negative!).
+It’s also the type of Lactobacillus that characterizes Community State Type (CST) III vaginal microbiomes, the CST that seems to be most susceptible to changes (both positive and negative).

 It’s hard to detect under a microscope

-A classic example of this is the Nugent score, a diagnostic process that came about in the early 90’s.
+A classic example of this is the Nugent score, a diagnostic process that came about in the early 90s.
 To determine someone’s Nugent score, a clinician will look at a stained vaginal smear under the microscope and count the number of different types of cells present (based on their shape) to determine the patient’s Community State Type.

-L. iners relies on other nutrients from the vaginal microbiome to survive
+It relies on other nutrients from the vaginal microbiome to survive

-L. iners is sometimes referred to as the “ultimate survivor” of the vaginal microbiome — given its ability to scavenge for a variety of nutrients, it often survives when other microbes don’t (which may be why we see it during times of transition, like after taking an antibiotic).
+Lactobacillus iners is sometimes referred to as the “ultimate survivor” of the vaginal microbiome — given its ability to scavenge for a variety of nutrients, it often survives when other microbes don’t (which may be why we see it during times of transition, like after taking an antibiotic).

-L. iners is the only major vaginal lactobacilli that doesn’t produce any D-lactic acid.
+Lactobacillus iners is the only major vaginal lactobacilli that doesn’t produce any D-lactic acid.
 Always the rebel, it also produces lower amounts of hydrogen peroxide.

 Molecules like D-lactic acid and hydrogen peroxide give other Lactobacillus their protective status because lactic acid and hydroperoxide work to keep disruptive bacteria at bay within the vaginal microbiome.

-Does L. iners cause BV?
+Does Lactobacillus iners cause bacterial vaginosis?

 Like most things with the vaginal microbiome, the answer is complicated.

-L. iners is often found during transitions in your vaginal microbiome
+It’s often found during transitions in your vaginal microbiome

 Other species of Lactobacilli (like L. crispatus) work hard to keep the vaginal environment acidic (and therefore stable) by not letting other, more disruptive microbes overproduce.
 L. iners, on the other hand, seems more likely to ride the waves of a shift in vaginal flora, making it resilient in its own way.